-In support of its values, Queen Mary takes a zero tolerance approach to all forms of behaviour from staff, students or visitors that might violate the dignity of others.
-Zero tolerance means that Queen Mary will never tolerate, condone or ignore bullying, harassment or hate crime of any kind.
-We recognise that these behaviours can take many forms, they may be carried out face-to-face, through electronic media (cyber bullying), or they may be subtle or overt abuses of power.
+We take a Zero Tolerance approach to all forms of behaviour from staff, students or visitors that might violate the dignity of others.
+Zero Tolerance means that we will never tolerate, condone or ignore bullying, harassment or hate crime of any kind.
+We recognise that these behaviours can take many forms.
+They may be carried out face-to-face or through electronic media (cyber bullying); they may be subtle, covert or overt abuses of power.

 All members of Queen Mary have a collective responsibility to encourage a culture of dignity and respect; to treat others fairly, with courtesy and consideration; and to always challenge inappropriate behaviour when it is safe to do so.
 Tutors, supervisors and managers have a particular responsibility to lead by example, identifying inappropriate cultures and behaviours when these occur and taking prompt action to stop or prevent them.

 Any allegation of harassment, hate crime, bullying or victimisation will be treated seriously, regardless of the seniority of those involved, and anyone found to have behaved unacceptably may be the subject of disciplinary action up to and including dismissal for staff or expulsion for students.